What is homocystinuria?

 Babies born with homocystinuria may fail to grow and gain weight (failure to thrive) and may experience developmental delays.
 People with homocystinuria may develop diseases of the heart and blood vessels at a young age.
 If homocystinuria is not diagnosed in infancy, other problems may develop, including:

 People with homocystinuria may have a thin appearance, with long, slender arms, legs, fingers, and toes.
-These features have been described as "marfanoid" because of the similarity to Marfan's syndrome.

 Treatment for homocystinuria may include eating foods low in certain amino acids and taking vitamin supplements and medicine to enhance the breakdown of homocysteine.